MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/walkthrough-receiving-and-putting-away-in-advanced-warehousing.md

 3. In the **Location Code** field, enter WHITE.
 4. Select **Actions** then **Functions** then choose the **Use Filters to Get Src.
 Docs.** action.
 5. In the **Code** field, enter **ACCESSORY**.
-6. In the **Description** field, enter **Suppliers 10000 and 20000**.
+6. In the **Description** field, enter **Vendors 10000 and 20000**.
 7. Choose the **Modify** action.
-8. On the **Purchase** FastTab, in the **Buy-from Supplier No. Filter** field, enter **10000&#124;20000**.
+8. On the **Purchase** FastTab, in the **Buy-from Vendor No. Filter** field, enter **10000&#124;20000**.
 9. Choose the **Run** action.
-The warehouse receipt is filled with four lines representing purchase order lines for the specified suppliers.
+The warehouse receipt is filled with four lines representing purchase order lines for the specified vendors.
 The **Qty. to Receive** field is filled because you did not select the **Do not Fill Qty. to Handle** check box on the **Filters to Get Source Docs.** page.
-10. Optionally, if you want to use a filter as described earlier in this section, choose the **Get Source Document** action, and then select purchase orders from the suppliers in question.
+10. Optionally, if you want to use a filter as described earlier in this section, choose the **Get Source Document** action, and then select purchase orders from the vendors in question.
 11. Choose **Posting** then the **Post Receipt** action, and then choose the **Yes** button.

-    Positive item ledger entries are created reflecting the posted purchase receipts of accessories from suppliers 10000 and 20000, and the items are ready to be put away in the warehouse from the receiving bin.
+    Positive item ledger entries are created reflecting the posted purchase receipts of accessories from vendors 10000 and 20000, and the items are ready to be put away in the warehouse from the receiving bin.

 ## <a name="putting-the-items-away"></a>Putting the Items Away